Role of the Board of Directors

 Whenever possible, Dr. Roots combined photography with another interest, world travel.

 Advisory Board Members

-Marilyn Burns – Associate Vice-President Communications & Recruitment, Trent University
+Marilyn Burns – Vice President, Communications and Enrolment, Trent University

 Don Cumming – Director, University Communications, Carleton University

-Wendy McCann – Communications & Public Affairs Consultant
+Wendy McCann – Communications and Public Affairs Consultant

 Tony Soares – Director at RBC Capital Markets

 Tom Trbovich – Principal at Earnscliffe Strategy Group, private sector strategy, public policy and government affairs consulting